NewForce-at-Mountwest/foundations-course/chapters/METHODS.md

 <section id="movie-poster"></section>
 ```
 1. Fill in the `printMoviePoster` method to do the following things:
-    - Create an HTML string that represents the movie's title, genere, and release date in HTML elements.
-(You can use any elements you want.)
+    - Create an HTML string with the following elements:
+          - An `h2` for the movie's title
+          - A `p` for the movie's genre
+          - A `p` for the movie's release date
     - Use `document.querySelector` and `.innerHTML` to print your HTML string to the `"#movie-poster"` element in the DOM.

-#### 5. Movie Schedule
+2. Call the `printMoviePoster` method.

 #### Challenge: Shopping Cart